mlcommons/GaNDLF/docs/usage.md

 - For classification/regression, add a column called `ValueToPredict`.
 Currently, we are supporting only a single value prediction per model.
 - If `SubjectID` or `PatientName` is present, the randomized split is done according to that instead of per-row.
 See https://github.com/FETS-AI/GANDLF/issues/285 for details.

+## Construct the Configuration

+GANDLF requires a YAML-based configuration that controls various aspects of the training/inference process, such as:

+- Model
+  - Architecture
+  - Dimensionality of computations
+  - Final layer of model
+  - Mixed precision
+  - Class list
+- Various training parameters:
+  - Patch size
+  - Number of epochs and patience parameter
+  - Learning rate
+  - Scheduler
+  - Loss function
+  - Optimizer
+- Data Augmentation
+- Data preprocessing
+- Nested data splits
+  - Testing
+  - Validation

+Please see a [sample](../samples/sample_training.yaml) for detailed guide and comments.
 ## Running GANDLF (Training/Inference)

 ```bash